|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Casablanca and Rabat

 Before departing Casablanca, we visit the Hassan II Mosque (one of the largest in the world).
 We drive from Casablanca to the imperial city and capital, Rabat.
-Here we visit the Royal Palace and the Mausoleum of Mohammed V. We also visit the Roman ruins of Chellah Necropolis, which date back to the 1st century.
-Today the ruins are overgrown with fruit trees and wild flowers and are home to a colony of storks.
+Here we visit the Mausoleum of Mohammed V and enjoy a walk in the old Medina which was founded in the 12th century as a military town.

 Day 3: Medieval City of Fes